schmidek/News-aggregator/README.md

 This is really just an excuse for me to experiment with and learn a bit about CouchDB and to see if CouchDB is even suited for a site like this.

-Currently uses the same ranking algorithm for both posts and comments and is similar to reddit's hot ranking.
-I plan on implementing similar to reddit's best algorithm for comments.
+Ranking algorithms used are similar to reddit's hot ranking for posts and best ranking for comments.
 [A good summary of how reddit's ranking works.](http://amix.dk/blog/post/19588)

 ## Deploying this app